TOUCHED BY MIDAS

 3. Listen to the store manager.
 Every quoted price has a 9 in it; $950.00, $99.99.

 Ok.
-Enough whining.
 We can't always be in our happy place.
 Would I rather be in the Berkshires gazing at the sky or swimming in a lake?
 Yes.
-But the bills are due and to really use the Alexander Technique, we have to make choices in the present moment, no matter how mundane.
+But the bills are due and to really live the principles of the Alexander Technique, we have to make choices in the present moment, no matter how mundane.
 Here are my other choices:

 1. I can use my body in a way that creates space and ease.
 Now I'm breathing.